altwajre/hello-akka/resources/docs/03-actors/11-testing-actor-systems/README.md

 ## Limitations

 #### Warning
-In case the CallingThreadDispatcher is used for top-level actors, but without going through TestActorRef,
+In case the CallingThreadDispatcher is used for top-level actors, but without going through `TestActorRef`,
 - then there is a time window during which the actor is awaiting construction by the user guardian actor.
 - Sending messages to the actor during this time period will result in them being enqueued
 - and then executed on the guardian’s thread instead of the caller’s thread.
-- To avoid this, use TestActorRef.
+- To avoid this, use `TestActorRef`.

 If an actor’s behavior blocks on a something
 - which would normally be affected by the calling actor after having sent the message,